Important

 you only charge the battery when the computer is powered off.

-Use the battery in the high temperature modeHigh temperature mode is a
+Use the battery in the high

 function that prevents deterioration of the battery in high temperature